These 5 Coins Made After the Year 2000 Are Worth Up to $2,000

 2004-D Wisconsin State Quarter

-The Wisconsin Quarter, minted in 2004, depicts a cow next to a leaf of corn and a cheese wheel.
-TikTok user CoinHub posted a video last September explaining what makes this coin unique and how to spot the differences.
+The Wisconsin quarter, minted in 2004, depicts a cow next to a leaf of corn and a cheese wheel.
+TikTok user CoinHub posted a video, which explained what makes this coin unique and how to spot the differences.

-According to CoinHub, there’s a high extra leaf on the corn, and one of these coins with a mint state of 66 recently sold for $2,530, but Rob Paulsen Coin noted that most prices range from $95 to $300.
+According to CoinHub, there’s a high extra leaf on the corn and one of these coins with a mint state of 66 recently sold for $2,530, but Rob Paulsen Coin said most prices range from $95 to $300.

 2005-D 5C Speared Bison Jefferson Nickel